vincentcreusot/leastconn-lb/design/design.md

 Copying the data in 2 different goroutines (one from client to server, one from server to client) ensures non blocking behavior.

+The forwarder manages the connections availability by using a retry mechanism.
+If connecting to the selected upstream fails, it will try the next least used server until it succeeds or exhausts the allowed upstreams list.

+Each time an upstream connection is found not responsive, it is added to a list of "unhealthy" upstreams for a period of time before being removed.
+This prevents constantly retrying failing servers.

 ### Rate limiter
 The rate limiter discards connection if the client makes too many connections for an amount of time.
 The client will be identified by the CN value in the certificate or part of it.